-I highly recommend it if you are traveling to Costa Rica during winter in North America.
+We highly recommend this, particularly if you are visiting Costa Rica during the North American winters.
 I can’t tell you the amount of times we’ve had to help out our readers who had their flights cancelled or delayed due to the winter storms up north.

 Some of them had to cancel entire trips, some of them lost all their tours and hotel reservations, some had to stay in Costa Rica for a couple extra nights until they could get on the next available flight.
 Many of them had lost their luggage since their flights got cancelled and delayed so many times.